csu-hci-projects/FA24-JaneA-WhitternA/README.md

       - If the player runs over a health pickup their health increases.
 However, the player’s health cannot exceed 100.
 The pick up should then be destroyed.
 [Allison W]
       - This pickup should have a unique mesh visual to identify the pickup.
 [Allison W]

+**Meetings:**
+- Friday Oct 11th in person meeting for approx 1.5 hours.
+Went over working expectationis, how we were splitting up the workload equally, and what we wanted the game to look like.
+- Monday Oct 21st in person during class.
+Went over splitting up the videos and final steps.